-Source: T24 System

 For run-off assumptions, operational and excess deposit methodology would be applied.
 Please refer to the documentation “BOC US Stress Wholesale Deposits Runoff Assumption” and “BOC US Operational and Excess Deposit Methodology” in the appendices for details.

 8.1.3 Due to IB – Call Loans